mathjax/MathJax-docs/web/hosting.rst

 subdirectory, with the webpacked component files in the ``node_modules/@mathjax/src/bundle`` directory.
-The Typescript source code files are in ``node_modules/@mathjax/src/ts``, and pre-compiled verions of this are available in two formats: as ES modules in the ``node_modules/@mathjax/src/mjs`` directory, and as CommonoJS modules in ``node_modules/@mathjax/src/cjs``.
+The Typescript source code files are in ``node_modules/@mathjax/src/ts``, and pre-compiled versions of this are available in two formats: as ES modules in the ``node_modules/@mathjax/src/mjs`` directory, and as CommonoJS modules in ``node_modules/@mathjax/src/cjs``.
 See the :ref:`node-start` section for more details about how to use the MathJax source code in